-In 2005, the Campus Health Center started as a pilot project to serve students living on campus.
-At this time, CHC was located in the South Hall, now known as Atchison Hall, and consisted of only one nurse practitioner, one medical assistant, and very small examination rooms.
+In 2005, CHC began as a pilot project to serve students living on campus.
+At this time, CHC was located in the South Hall—now known as Atchison Hall—and consisted of only one nurse practitioner, one medical assistant, and several small examination rooms.

 Having seen incredible success, CHC moved into its current location at 5200 Anthony Wayne Drive, Suite 115 in the Helen DeRoy Apartment Building.
 At the time, there were four exam rooms and over five staff members.

 Nursing Practice Corporation (NPC), the Faculty Practice Plan of the CON at WSU, took over management of CHC, and CHC became a year-round academic, nurse-managed clinic.

 CHC expanded to include eight exam rooms and additional staff.

 CHC expanded further to include mental health nurse practitioners.
 CHC continued to offer mental health services until mid-2011.

 CHC expanded to the second floor.
 This new space allowed for additional administrative offices, meeting rooms, and office space for more therapeutic mental health services.
 The first floor was reorganized to offer seven exam rooms, a designated space for in-house lab testing, and room to triage patients.
 CHC employs several nurse practitioners, two medical assistants, a consulting physician, three front office coordinators, and a director of business operations.

 CHC staff expanded to include a registered nurse, public health nurse, and marketing and outreach staff; it was also able to hire a dietician through the Health Resources and Services Administration section of the Nurse Education Practice Quality and Retention Grant for Interprofessional Collaborative Practice.

 After completion of the grant, CHC continued to offer dietetic services to WSU students.